pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 the opportunity to leave it all---to run away from their differences, but they chose not to.

+First for some background.
 Two groups were on board the Mayflower: those who commissioned the ship, and those who were commissioned to manage the ship and help setup a colony (the crew).
 According to language of the former (who kept the only records we have of this experience), these two groups were referred to respectively as the Saints and the Strangers.
-These labels may give some insight into the obvious tensions between the two groups.
+(These labels may give some insight into the obvious tensions between the two groups.)
 Unlike most of their contemporaries headed to the New World, these colonists were not entrepreneurs or conquistadores determined to conquer indigenous peoples, but came seeking freedom to practice religion the way they believed.
 This difference obviously changed how they approached problems, and with much patience and determination they were able to develop relationships of trust and mutual respect with each other as well as with the indigenous tribes of the New World.[^massasoit] They learned from each other.
 They helped each other.
-Their circumstances were not perfect, nor was every choice that each group made.
-They had goof-ups on both sides.
-But they kept trying, and they did something that had never been done before.
-They showed the world that what they set out to achieve---something that the world thought was impossible---was possible.
+Their circumstances were not perfect, nor was every choice that was made.
+People goofed up on both sides.
+But they kept trying, got some things right, and they did something that had never been done before.
+They showed the world that what they set out to achieve was possible.
 Their achievements changed the perception of many, and led to their eventual success as a colony.
-Together they created a new kind of society that had such an impact on the early culture of the United States that we still celebrate this time of our history during our [Thanksgiving holiday][thanksgiving].
+Together they created a new kind of society---a shared culture---that had such an impact on the early culture of the United States that we still celebrate this time of our history during our [Thanksgiving holiday][thanksgiving].

+{::comment}
 Now what we're doing here is not religious in nature, but I do see similarities in the motivations and desires between the two experiences.
 Many are stuck in a system where they don't have freedom to practice they way they would like to.